justapieop/cramer_cpp/README.md

 # cramer_cpp

-Simple Cramer's method implementation in c++
+Simple (and naive) matrix and Cramer's method implementation in c++.